A stochastic subspace approach to gradient-free optimization in high dimensions: Main results

 \begin{theorem}[Convergence of SSD] Assume (A0), (A1), (A2), (A3) and let $\x_0$ be an arbitrary initialization.
 Then recursion \eqref{eq: iterations} with $0<\alpha <2\ell/(d\lambda)$ results in $f(\x_k) \convas f_*$ and $f(\x_k) \overset{L^1}{\longrightarrow} f_*$. \end{theorem}

-A broadly useful example of an objective function satisfying (A3) is linear least squares with a data matrix that is not full column rank; Theorem \ref{thm:convergence} provides a convergence result for this and similarly well-behaved non-convex functions.
+\insertme {Theorem \ref{thm:convergence} guarantees $L^1$ and almost-sure convergence of the function values to a minimizer of the function whenever the function is continuously differentiable, has Lipschitz gradient, and satisfies the PL inequality (A3). } A broadly useful example of an objective function satisfying (A3) is linear least squares with a data matrix that is not full column rank; Theorem \ref{thm:convergence} provides a convergence result for this \insertme{ rank-deficient linear least squares}, and similarly well-behaved non-convex functions.
 Corollary \ref{corr:strong-convexity}$(ii)$ shows that the rate of convergence is linear.

 \begin{corollary}[Convergence under strong-convexity and rate of convergence] \begin{enumerate}[label=(\roman*)] \item Assume (A0), (A1), (A2), (A3') and let $\x_0$ be an arbitrary initialization.
 Then recursion \eqref{eq: iterations} with $0<\alpha <2\ell/d\lambda$ results in $\x_k \convas \x_*$ where $\x_*$ is the unique minimizer of $f$.